BloomTechBackend/bd-team-project-frying-pan/project_documents/design_document.md

 For security reasons:
 * Validate the username is at least 5 characters long
   * If the username contains less then 5 characters, then throw an InvalidAttributeValueException
-* Validates the username does not contain invalid characters: `" ' \` and spaces
+* Validate the username does not contain invalid characters: `" ' \` and spaces
   * If the username contains any invalid characters, then throw an InvalidAttributeValueException
-* Validates the username does not match an existing accounts' username
+* Validate the username does not match an existing accounts' username
   * If the username matches any existing account's username, then throw an InvalidAttributeValueException
 * Validate the password is at least 5 characters long
   * If the password contains less then 5 characters, then throw an InvalidAttributeValueException
-* Validates the password does not contain invalid characters: `" ' \` and spaces
+* Validate the password does not contain invalid characters: `" ' \` and spaces
   * If the password contains any invalid characters, then throw an InvalidAttributeValueException
-* Validates the password confirms with the confirmation password
+* Validate the password confirms with the confirmation password
   * If the password does not match the confirmation password, then throw an InvalidAttributeValueException

 ## 6.2.2 Login Account Endpoint
-* Accepts the `POST` request to `/Accounts/::username`
+* Accepts the `PUT` request to `/Accounts/::username`
-* Accepts a username and password and retrieves the account data to verify the login attempt
+* Accepts a username and password to update the account status to logged in
-* Returns the username to signal a successful login attempt
+* Returns the username and updated log in status
   * If the username is not found, then throw an AccountNotFoundAcception

 For security reasons:
-* Validates the username
-  * If the username contains any invalid characters, then throw an InvalidAttributeValueException
+* Validate the username
   * If the username contains less then 5 characters, then throw an InvalidAttributeValueException
+  * If the username contains any invalid characters (`" ' \` and spaces), then throw an InvalidAttributeValueException
 * Validates the password
-  * If the password contains any invalid characters, then throw an InvalidAttributeValueException
   * If the password contains less then 5 characters, then throw an InvalidAttributeValueException
+  * If the password contains any invalid characters (`" ' \` and spaces), then throw an InvalidAttributeValueException
   * If the password does not match the saved password, then throw an InvalidAttributeValueException

+## 6.2.3 Log Out Account Endpoint
+* Accepts the `PUT` request to `/Accounts/::username`
+* Accepts a username to update the account status to logged out
+* Returns the username and updated log out status
+  * If the username is not found, then throw an AccountNotFoundAcception

+For security reasons:
+* Validate the username
+  * If the username contains less then 5 characters, then throw an InvalidAttributeValueException
+  * If the username contains any invalid characters (`" ' \` and spaces), then throw an InvalidAttributeValueException

-## 6.2.3 Delete Account Endpoint
+## 6.2.4 Delete Account Endpoint
 * Accepts the `DELETE` request to `/Accounts/::username`
-* Accepts a given username and password and delete the corresponding account (after verifying the account information)
+* Accepts a username and password, verifies both entires and delete the corresponding Account
+  * Test templates and custom terms made by the user will also be deleted
-* Returns username to signal a successful delete attempt
+* Returns username a list of the deleted resources to signal a successful delete attempt
+  * If the username or the password do not match, then throw an InvalidAttributeValueException

 For security reasons:
+* Validates the username
+  * If the username contains less then 5 characters, then throw an InvalidAttributeValueException
-* Validates the username does not contain invalid characters: `" ' \` and spaces
+  * If the username contains any invalid characters (`" ' \` and spaces), then throw an InvalidAttributeValueException
+* Validates the password
+  * If the password contains less then 5 characters, then throw an InvalidAttributeValueException
+  * If the password contains any invalid characters (`" ' \` and spaces), then throw an

+## 6.2.5 Is Logged In Account Endpoint ***
+* Accepts the `GET` request to `/Accounts/::username`
+* Accepts a username and verifies the log in status of the user
+* Returns the username and boolean
+  * If the username is not found, then throw an AccountNotFoundAcception
+  * If the user is not logged in, throw an UnauthorizedAccessException

+For security reasons:
+* Validate the username
+  * If the username contains less then 5 characters, then throw an InvalidAttributeValueException
   * If the username contains any invalid characters, then throw an InvalidAttributeValueException
-* Validates the password does not contain invalid characters: `" ' \` and spaces
-  * If the password contains any invalid characters, then throw an InvalidAttributeValueException
-* Validates the password matches with the saved password
-  * If the password does not match the saved password, then throw an InvalidAttributeValueException

 ## 6.3.1 Open TestTemplate Endpoint
+* Accepts a `GET` request to `/TestTemplate/::templateId`
+* Accepts a template ID
+* Returns the corresponding template
+  * If the given template ID is not found, then throw a TemplateNotFoundException

 ## 6.3.2 Create TestTemplate Endpoint
+* Accepts a `POST` request to `/TestTemplates`
+* Accepts data to create a new Template with a provided title, username and list of term IDs
+  * If there is not a list of terms, then save an emtpy list
+* Return the new template with a unique template Id and date provided by the Test Generator  Service

+For security reasons:
+* Validates the title does not contain invalid characters: `" ' \`
+  * If the password contains any invalid characters, then throw an InvalidAttributeValueException
+  * Note: The Title can have spaces

 ## 6.3.3 Update TestTemplate Endpoint
+* Accepts a `PUT` request to `/TestTemplates/::templateId`
+* Accepts data to update a template including a template ID, title, username and term Id list
+* Returns the update template
+For security reasons:
+* Validates the title does not contain invalid characters: `" ' \`
+  * If the password contains any invalid characters, then throw an InvalidAttributeValueException
+  * Note: The Title can have spaces

 ## 6.3.4 Delete TestTemplate Endpoint
+* Accepts a `DELETE` request to `/TestTemplates/::templateId`
+* Accepts a template ID to delete the corresponding template
+  * Custom made terms associted with the test will also be deleted and returned
+* Returns the template ID, and title
+  * If custom made terms deleted, their romanization and symbol(s) are returned

-## 6.3.5 Get Template By Date Endpoint
+## 6.3.5 Get Template By Username Date Endpoint
+* Accepts a `GET` request to `/TestTemplate/::username`
+* Accepts a username to retrieve all templates with the username
+* Return the list of templates from a user sorted by date

-## 6.3.6 Get Template By Title Endpoint
+## 6.3.6 Get Template By Username Title Endpoint

-## 6.4.1 Get Term Endpoint
+* Accepts a `GET` request to `/TestTemplate/::username`
+* Accepts a username to retrieve all templates with the username
+* Return the list of templates from a user sorted by date

-## 6.5.1 Create Custom Term Endpoint
+## 6.4.1 Create Custom Term Endpoint (Add Custom Term to Template)
-## 6.5.1 Update Term Endpoint
+* Accepts a `POST` request to `/Terms`
+* Accepts data to create a new custom term with a provided romanization, symbol(s), template ID and username
+  * Optional definition field
+* Return the new term with a unique Term ID and date provided by the Test Generator  Service

-## 6.5.1 Delete Term Endpoint
+## 6.4.2 Delete Custom Term Endpoint (Removes Custom Term from Template)
+* Accepts a `DELETE` request to `/Terms/::termId`
+* Accepts a term ID to delete the corresponding custom term
+  * Optional definition field
+* Return the deleted

-## 6.5.1 AddTermToTest Endpoint
+## 6.4.3 Get Terms By Template Date Endpoint
+* Accepts a `GET` request to `/Terms/::templateId`
+* Accepts a template ID to retrieves all custom terms associated with the template
+* Returns a list of term, sorted by date.

-## 6.5.1 RemoveTermFromTest Endpoint
+## 6.4.4 Get Terms By Username Date Endpoint
+* Accepts a `GET` request to `/Terms/::templateId`
+* Accepts a username to retrieves all custom terms associated with the username
+* Returns a list of term, sorted by date.

+For security reasons:
+* we will validate the username

-## 6.5.3 Delete Term from Template Endpoint
+## 6.4.1 Delete Term Endpoint
+* Accepts a `DELETE` request to `/Terms/::termId`
+* Accepts a term ID to delete the corresponding term in the table
+* Return the term

+## 6.5.1 Update Term Endpoint - not included for now

-## 6.6.1 Generate Test Doc Yay~
+## 6.5.1 Generate Test Doc Yay~
+* Accepts a `GET` request to `/Terms/::termId`
+* Accepts a list of termIds to retrieve
+  * Optional parameter for the order for the termIds: In order or in random order
+* Return the test
 # OLD
 ## 6.2. *Create Test Endpoint*